- I regularly visit family in Hawai’i, and have visited every major island more than once.

 How to Be a Good Tourist in Hawai’i

 Even before the pandemic, Hawai’i’s identity as idyllic tourist spot was a tricky one for locals; yes, tourism means jobs, cash flow, and business opportunities for local entrepreneurs, but it also means congestion, higher prices, and most importantly, a seeming sense of disregard for the the a’ina (land) and Hawaiian tradition and culture.
-Covid led to a significant increase in mainland transplants from the continental United States, and with it came a more deep disconnect between mainlanders and locals.

 CONNECT DEEPER: Hawaii Invites Visitors to Volunteer on Vacation